Saving Lives Spay/Neuter Clinic

 7.Will my pet have stitches?
 If so, how long do the sutures stay in after my pet’s surgery?

 We normally don’t apply skin stitches, so nothing will need to be removed.
 We use a topical surgical glue on most patients (not male cats).
-However, some procedures do require skin sutures, which must be removed by your regular vet 10-14 days following the surgery.
+However, some procedures do require skin sutures, which must be removed 10-14 days following the surgery and will be done at no charge.

 8.Is it a good idea to let my pet have at least one litter?